Learning curve: Difficulty curves in video games

-The idea of learning curves is often translated into video game gameplay as a "difficulty curve", which described how hard the game may get as the player progresses through the game and requiring the player to either become more proficient with the game, gain better understanding of the game's mechanics, and/or spend time "grinding" to improve his or her characters.
+The idea of learning curves is often translated into video game gameplay as a "difficulty curve", which described how hard the game may get as the player progresses through the game and requiring the player to either become more proficient with the game, gain better understanding of the game's mechanics, and/or spend time "grinding" to improve their characters.
 Establishing the right difficulty curve is part of achieving the game balance within a title.
 As with learning curves in educational settings, difficulty curves can have multitudes of shapes, and games may frequently provide various levels of difficulty that change the shape of this curve relative to its default to make the game harder or easier.
 Optimally the difficulty of a video game increases in correspondence with players ability.
 Games must neither be too challenging nor too undemanding nor too fortuitous.
 The players will continue playing as long as a game is perceived to be winnable.
 This is therefore referred to as the illusion of winnability.
 To generate an illusion of winnability games can include, internal value (a sense of moving towards a goal and being rewarded for it) driven by conflict which can be generated by an antagonistic environment and story driven suspense in the form of world building.
 The latter is not pivotal to progressing in a game.
 Game designers may also make changes in gameplay by, for instance, limiting resources.
 One perspective is that if players are not tricked to believe that the video game world is real - if the world does not feel vibrant - then there is no point in creating the game.